amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices/readmes/5APPLICATION_STRUCTURE.md

 - All we have to do is replace this annotation above the proxy inteface `@FeignClient(name="currency-exchange-service", url="localhost:8000")` for this annotation `@FeignClient(name="currency-exchange-service")`

-- That way FeignClient will talk to Eureka to pick up the instances of (Currency Exchange Service) and perform load balancing between them.
+- That way FeignClient will talk to Eureka to pick up the instances of (Currency Exchange Service) & perform load balancing btw them

 Note: problem fixed at this stage is to rename our two microservices in their corresponding application.properties files, from:
 (spring.application.name=currency_conversion_service and spring.application.name=currency_exchange_service)